Netanel-Tamir/Netanel-Tamir.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I’m currently a research intern at Apple and have recently graduated with an MSc in computer science & mathematics from the Weizmann Institute of Science, advised by <a href="https://www.weizmann.ac.il/math/dekel/home">Dr. Tali Dekel</a>.
-I was also being fortunate enough to work with <a href="https://richzhang.github.io/">Dr. Richard Zhang</a> and <a href="https://web.mit.edu/phillipi/">Prof. Phillip Isola</a>.
+I was also fortunate enough to work with <a href="https://richzhang.github.io/">Dr. Richard Zhang</a> and <a href="https://web.mit.edu/phillipi/">Prof. Phillip Isola</a>.

 Before that, I completed my BSc in computer science at Bar-Ilan University (Summa Cum Laude).